Reds vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- Zack Greinke (1-6) will take the mound for the Royals, his 14th start of the season.
+- Jordan Lyles (0-10) will take to the mound for the Royals and make his 14th start of the season.

-- In 13 starts this season, he's earned a quality start in one of them.
+- He has earned a quality start one time in 13 starts this season.

-- In 13 starts, Greinke has pitched through or past the fifth inning 11 times.
-He has a season average of 5.1 frames per outing.

-- In 13 appearances this season, he has finished two without allowing an earned run.
+- Lyles will look to finish five or more innings for the fifth start in a row.

 |Opponent